Guides

 Pro Video Guide

 Getting the best analysis starts with a great video.
-Here are the essentials:
+Here are some extras you can add to dig deeper:

-• Frame Rate: Use at least 60fps (frames per second).
-Higher rates like 120fps or 240fps (slow-motion) capture more detail, especially during fast movements.
+- Frame Rate: Increase the frame rate in your device settings to 60fps (frames per second).
+Higher rates like 120fps or 240fps (slow-motion) can capture more detail, especially during fast movements.

-• Framing: Keep your entire body AND the entire club in the frame throughout the whole motion (address to finish).
+- Framing: Keep your entire body AND the entire motion in the frame throughout the whole motion (address to finish).

 Recommended Angles: